Tighten up loose skin and

 We know that after spending a small fortune on lipo the first questions on your mind are "how much", "how many sessions", "what body areas", "where is the clinic", so please check the essentials below.
 Also, after having a painful, invasive treatment you will be relieved to know that our treatments are non-invasive and not painful.

-Typical course of treatments: 6-12x sessions for long-term results (we don't sell one-session miracles)
+Typical course of treatments: 6-12x sessions for long-term results (we don't sell three-session miracles)

-Body areas treated: entire thighs, butt, stomach, upper arms
+Body areas treated: thighs (both thighs of course!), butt, stomach, upper arms (both arms of course!), hands

 Super-intensive, yet super-safe • Injection-free • Non-invasive • Never painful • Zero downtime